-- Is disabled and has specific additional needs. - Has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - Is a young carer - Is showing signs of being drawn into anti-social behaviour, including gang involvement and association with organized crime groups. - Is frequently missing / goes missing from care or from home. - Is at risk of modern slavery, trafficking, or exploitation. - Is at risk of being radicalized or exploited - Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health, and domestic abuse. - Is frequently absent from school.
+- Is disabled and has specific additional needs. - Has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - Is a young carer - Is showing signs of being drawn into anti-social behaviour, including gang involvement and association with organized crime groups.

+- Is frequently missing / goes missing from care or from home. - Is at risk of modern slavery, trafficking, or exploitation. - Is at risk of being radicalized or exploited - Is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health, and domestic abuse. - Is frequently absent from school.

-If early help is appropriate, the DSL will generally lead on liaising with other agencies and setting up an inter-agency assessment (also known as an Early Help Assessment, EHA) as appropriate.
-Staff may be required to support other agencies and professionals in an Early Help Assessment, in some cases acting as the Lead Professional.
+If Early Help is appropriate, the DSL will generally lead on liaising with other agencies although this may be delegated to the stafd best placed to support the family.
+Staff may be required to support other agencies and professionals in producing a Family Support Plan, in some cases acting as the Lead Professional.
 The DSL will keep the case under constant review and the school will consider an escalation to Children's Social Care if the situation does not seem to be improving.
 Timelines of interventions will be monitored and reviewed.
 Further information can be found through Portsmouth Safeguarding Children Partnership

-15. Referrals to Children's Social Care/Police.
+16. Referrals to Children's Social Care/Police.